Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_sc/createEquations.rst

 Our next reaction is the synthesis of A by Prot, where Prot is a factor promoting synthesis (as opposed to being directly converted).

 #.
-Change the Equation Type dropdown to “Synthesis”.
+Set the Reaction Type to "Chemical Reaction".
 #.
-Change law to “By Factor”
+Change the Reaction Law dropdown to “Synthesis”.
+#.
+Click the "Factor Driving Synthesis?" checbox.
 #.
 Fill out equation builder with the species to synthesize and its
    corresponding factor.
 #.
 Press the “Add Equation” button

 .. image:: images/02_reactions_eqn_5_marked.png
     :align: center